Flood Information

 Town of Hardwick – Flood Recovery and Resilience Update

-Understanding Our Five-Section Approach
+Understanding Our Five Neighborhood Approach

-As Hardwick continues to recover from the July and December 2023 and July 2024 flood events, the Resilience & Adaptation Office and the Zoning and Floodplain Office have adopted a five-section approach to guide response, recovery, and future resilience investments.
+As Hardwick continues to recover from the July and December 2023 and July 2024 flood events, the Resilience & Adaptation Office and the Zoning and Floodplain Office have adopted a five-neighborhood approach to guide response, recovery, and future resilience investments.
 This method recognizes that different areas of town face different risks and levels of engagement and allows us to better match our time, capacity, and available funding to each area’s unique needs.

-The five sections include:
+The five neighborhoods currently include:

 1. East Hardwick Village Center